 - lack of energy

-What are the available treatment options of CMD?
+What are the available Treatment Options of Coronary Microvascular Dysfunction?

 There are no medicines approved specifically for the treatment of CMD.
 Relieving pain is one of the main goals of managing CMD.
 Treatments are also used to control risk factors and other symptoms.

 Treatments may include medicines such as: